jadu/pulsar/app/docs/index.md

 ### Changelog

+**3.3.0** - TBC

+* **New** `.progress-list` component, is it a progress bar? is it a list? it's both!
+* **New** Horizontal '.block-list' variation
+* We've added a couple of utility classes for fine-tuning your layout, namely `.double-top`, which doubles the top margin and `.bottomless` which removes the default bottom margin for an element.
+We've not yet needed to add a `.topless` class, but it sounds like fun
+* Stopped the `form.end()` helper moaning when Twig runs with `strict_variables`
+* Fixed issue where attributes with empty values (like `checked=""`) were still included in the markup.
+As much as we're an optimist, having all checkboxes checked all the time wasn't ideal

 **3.2.0** - 26/02/2015

 * Switch to using Browserify instead of RequireJS, not just for t'laugh, it's just better